Guatemala

 Topping Up

-You can top up a prepaid phone online, but the sites are all in Spanish and not always straightforward.
+You can top up a prepaid account online, but the sites are all in Spanish and not always straightforward.
 I recommend actually going into a store that sells saldo.

 You won’t have a problem finding one, since almost any small convenience store sells it.
 Just look for the signs of the cell providers plastered outside.

-Go in and tell them how much saldo you want to buy, if you are wanting to purchase data or voice saldo, and your phone number.
-Be sure to give them the correct phone number.
+Go in and tell them how much saldo you want to buy, and your phone number.
+Be sure to give them the correct phone number: it’s not a bad idea to write it down, or at least ask to see the number they heard you say just to be safe.

 The store will use a special phone they have from the provider to enter your purchase.
 You’ll receive a text message as a receipt and acknowledgment within seconds.